Frequently Asked Questions

-If a songwriter is already affiliated with a PRO, they can transfer any songs already registered with that PRO to their agreement with Songtrust -- Songtrust will send a Letter of Direction to the appropriate PRO informing them that we will be administering those songs on the writer's behalf.
+If a songwriter is already affiliated with a PRO, they can transfer any songs already registered with that PRO to their agreement with Songtrust.
 Your agreement with Songtrust is on a song-by-song basis, so you can choose which songs you'd like us to administer on your behalf.
 We will then register those songs with the other societies with which we work worldwide.
 If the writer also has a publishing entity with their PRO, Songtrust can collect royalties on behalf of that entity.

 PRO applications, letters of direction, and songs are reviewed by our team and sent out (if needed) within a few days.
 The various societies process the registrations at different paces, and pay royalties out on varying timelines, so it typically takes 9-12 months before clients see their first royalty statement.
 After the initial statement, as long as royalties are being generated, they'll be paid out by us quarterly on the following quarter they are released.
 Songtrust takes a 15% commission on all royalties we collect on your behalf.

 Songwriters can also use Songtrust to register setlists from live performances worldwide in order to collect royalties from those performances.
-Writers can opt-in to our YouTube Monitor, which allows us to claim and monetize user-generated content on YouTube that uses our clients' music.
+Writers are opted-in to our YouTube Monitor, which allows us to claim and monetize user-generated content on YouTube that uses our clients' music.

 Visit our Help Center to watch demo videos that will walk you through setting up your Songtrust account.

-If you are adding 5 or more writers at once or an exceptional earner, we are able to offer discounted rates as well.
+If you are adding 5 or more writers at once or an exceptional earner, we are able to offer discounted rates.
 Please contact us for more information and discount inquiries.
 Make sure to include as much information in the form as possible so our team can better assist you.

 You can sign up for Songtrust here.